Aligning Charitable Giving, Estate, and Tax Planning

 These options include:

 • Charitable remainder trusts.
 A charitable remainder trust provides a stream of income to designated family members for a specified term, after which the remaining assets are transferred to one or more charitable organizations.
-This vehicle allows someone to make contributions to the trust and be eligible for a partial tax deduction, based on the amount of assets that will pass to charitable beneficiaries.
+This vehicle allows someone to contribute to the trust and be eligible for a partial tax deduction, based on the amount of assets that will pass to charitable beneficiaries.

 Benefits of donating non-cash assets

 • Privately owned business assets.
-If you own a business, gifting part or all of your interest in it to charity could yield hefty tax benefits.
+If you own a business, gifting part or all of your interest to charity could yield hefty tax benefits.
 For example, you can avoid paying capital gains tax that otherwise would be incurred if you sold that portion of your business and donated the proceeds.

 • Physical assets.
 You can work with a charity and your advisor on planned donations of commercial or residential property, undeveloped land, vehicles, and other valuable possessions.
 Again, gifting such assets directly instead of first turning them into cash will often help reduce your tax burden.